gwenmich/Assignments/Assignment-1/README.md

 to proceed due to an authentication error.
 To remedy the situation I deleted the local repository and cloned it securely using the SSH url from GitHub.

-After making changes to the README file and .gitignore file I staged, committed, and pushed the changes.
+After making changes to the README and .gitignore files, I staged, committed, and pushed the changes.

 Next, I created a branch and created an assignment folder with a README file.
 After committing these changes I created a screenshots folder and updated the README file.
 I committed these changes before going on to